 How Did Installation Art Develop?

-Installation art started to emerge during the early 1960s.
-Developing alongside Conceptual Art, Installation art can be traced back to artist Marcel Duchamp (1887 – 1968), who, by bringing a urinal into the gallery space, called Fountain (1917), challenged the definition of art as it stood back then.
+Installation art started to emerge during the early 1960s and developed alongside conceptual art.
+Installation art can be traced back to the works of Marcel Duchamp (1887-1968), who introduced the notion of a readymade objects into a gallery space as a sculpture.
+The found urinal, called Fountain (1917), challenged the definition of art, as it was widely understood back then.

 Installation art is a very exciting art genre to explore and below are some of the most recognizable and memorable Installation art examples ever made.
 This section will look at ten artists you should know that made unique contributions to the genre of Installation art.
 One prominent work of each artist will be discussed to help us define what is Installation art.